VPNs and proxy servers offer various ways to access the internet privately, protect your identity, and bypass geo-restrictions.

 Some paid VPNs offer a more reliable connection than proxy servers.
 The VPNs also come with features such as kill switch and leak protection.
 These features ensure that your privacy and security are not compromised even when the connection drops.
 Furthermore, VPNs have many servers, and this avoids congestion.

 With proxy servers, congestion and server overload may lead to connection problems.

-A premium VPN, on the other hand, is very good at unblocking and also has a fast connection speed.
+On the other hand, a premium VPN is very good at unblocking and has a fast connection speed.

 But like a free proxy, a free VPN will also not work in most cases of blocked content.

 Here are how VPNs and proxy servers can be similar: